benhtodd/spring-petclinic/README.md

 ```

 ### Deploying the application

+1. First we need the images to be used.

+Run the pull script in ./scripts to pull working images from dockerhub (this can be skipped if you want to deploy directly from dockerhub)

+'''
+./script/pullImagees.sh
+'''

 Our deployment YAMLs have a placeholder called `REPOSITORY_PREFIX` so we'll be able to deploy the images from any Docker registry.
 Sadly, Kubernetes doesn't support environment variables in the YAML descriptors.
 We have a small script to do it for us and run our deployments: